-- Strengths-based approaches
+- strengths-based approaches

-- Empowerment/Collaborative-based practice
+- empowerment/collaborative-based practice

-- Critical Clinical/Anti-oppressive
+- critical clinical/anti-oppressive,

-- Intersectional practice and relational social work including feminist, queer centered, antiracist, anti-colonial
+- intersectional practice and relational social work including feminist, queer centered, antiracist, anti-colonial

-- Afrocentric
+- Africentric approaches

-- Two- eyed seeing approaches
+- two-eyed seeing approaches

-- Feminist therapy
+- feminist therapy

-- Narrative therapy
+- narrative therapy

-- Solutions-focused therapy
+- solutions-focused therapy

-- Cognitive-behavioral therapy
+- cognitive-behavioral therapy

-- Dialectical behaviour therapy
+- dialectical behaviour therapy

-- Trauma specific therapy
+- trauma specific therapy

-- Crisis intervention
+- crisis intervention

-- Ecological approaches- including family systems and family therapy; attachment/family of origin
+- ecological approaches- including family systems and family therapy; attachment/family of origin

-- · Humanistic and existentialist practice
+- humanistic and existentialist practice

-- Psychodynamic theory
+- psychodynamic theory

-Diagnosing and the Use of the DSM
+Diagnosing and the use of the DSM

 It should be noted that the Clinical Committee spent much time debating adding diagnosing to the clinical social work scope of practice and originally landed on applying and critiquing the use of diagnostic impressions.
-This was done because of the ethical consideration and critiques of the DSM, as well as out of the recognition that diagnosing is a controlled act and adding diagnosing to the social workers scope of practice would require legislative change.
-In April a legal review on the proposal was conducted, it was determined that there no substantial difference between Diagnosing and Diagnostic Impressions.
-In addition participants in the consultations noted that not being able to sign their name to assessments for clients that required diagnoses created barriers for clients to access services.
+This was done because of the ethical consideration and critiques of the DSM, as well as out of the recognition that diagnosing is a controlled act and adding diagnosing to the legislative scope of practice would require legislative change.
+In April a legal review on the proposal was conducted, it was determined that there no substantial difference between diagnosing and diagnostic impressions.
+Participants in the consultations also noted that not being able to sign their name to assessments for clients that required diagnoses created barriers for clients to access services.

-The debate regarding social workers relationship to the DSM and its overall usefulness will remain a central one in the application of ethical clinical social work practice.
+The debate regarding social workers' relationship to the DSM and its overall usefulness will remain a central one in the application of ethical clinical social work practice.
 What is clear is the professional paradigms of social work emphasize the social context and conditions of people's lives, human strengths, and collaborative approaches.
 However social workers, especially those working within mainstream institutions such as government-based services and hospitals, are expected to conform to the dominant bio-medical paradigm which relies on the DSM.
-It is therefore crucial that clinical social workers have working knowledge of the DSM to be able to apply and critique its uses while providing support for an individual in the context of their lives through a bio-psycho-social lens.
+It is therefore crucial that clinical social workers have a working knowledge of the DSM to be able to apply and critique its uses while providing support for an individual in the context of their lives.

 What must remain central to clinical social work is social justice work, which is positioned on the side of social critique and transformation (C. Brown, 2012, 2020a).
 All knowledge is interpretive and there are always alternative competing accounts.
-Therefore, "knowledge is never point ofviewless" (J. Bruner, 1991, p.
+Therefore, "knowledge is never point of-viewless" (J. Bruner, 1991, p.
 3).
 What is presented as non-biased, objective, and evidence-based upholds the power and privilege of bio-medical perspectives (C. Brown, 2020a).
 Lafrance and McKenzie-Mohr (2013) argue that the master status of the DSM offers a "lure of legitimacy" and that critiques of it are largely ignored.
 This "medical construction of distress offers the lure, or promise, of validating a persons' pain and legitimizing their identities" (p.
 119).
 Yet, this medical approach often delegitimizes other forms of knowing or interpretations of people's struggles, such as those that situate the problems in the context of people's lives.
 Strong (2012) and Ussher (1991, 2010) argue that the DSM serves to "medicalize misery."